coinwise-io/zrobank-doc-api/docs/paas/api-overview/serialization.md

 ## Snake case

-Data serialization in the Zro Bank API requires all response requests to follow the snake case convention to ensure proper integration with the system.
+Data serialization in the Z.ro Bank API requires all response requests to follow the snake case convention to ensure proper integration with the system.

 ## Request/Response